PeterOmbodi/esphome_configs/README.md

 ## 🚀 Setup Instructions

 1. Copy the contents of esphome-web-7692c0.yaml into your own ESPHome configuration file.
+Then update the esphome.name field to match the actual name of your device, for example:
+esphome:
+  name: my-touchscreen-node

-Copy required fonts into your ESPHome fonts/ folder.
+3. Copy required fonts into your ESPHome fonts/ folder.
-2. Add or update your `secrets.yaml` as needed.
+4. Add or update your `secrets.yaml` as needed.
-3. Make sure all referenced sensors exist in Home Assistant.
+5. Make sure all referenced sensors exist in Home Assistant.
-4. Open ESPHome and compile/upload the configuration.
+6. Open ESPHome and compile/upload the configuration.
-5. Enjoy your informative, real-time solar and battery dashboard!
+7. Enjoy your informative, real-time solar and battery dashboard!

 ---